sfnw-dev-owner/process-manuals/Interior_Trim/door_install.md

 ## Prepare the opening

-- Make certain that the flooring does not extend more than an inch into the door opening.
+- The flooring should extend through the doorway to the T1-11 siding.
+If it does not, ask for help.
 -   Cut a 54" length of flexible flashing (Peel-n-Stick), and install it in the bottom of the doorway, with about 8" running up each side of the opening, and half the width sticking outside the home.
 - Slit the corners, and fold the outer half of the flashing down and to the sides of the opening.
 {{< pagebreak >}}